mikeklepacz/CRM/replit.md

 - **Text Wrapping**: Enabled automatically on verbose columns (address, notes, hours) while terse columns (dates, status, IDs, phone) remain single-line to prevent layout jitter

 **Filtering:**
+- **Shops Counter**: Displays "Showing X of Y shops" to track visible vs total shops in real-time
 - **Search**: Search across all columns using the search box
-- **States Filter**: Click "States" button to filter by state/province - all regions selected by default, uncheck to hide rows from those locations.
-Displays full names (e.g., "Montana" instead of "MT", "Alberta" instead of "AB") for both US states and Canadian provinces.
-To focus on US-only locations, simply uncheck the Canadian provinces.
+- **States Filter**: Click "States" button to filter by state/province
+  - Shows full state names (e.g., "Montana" instead of "MT", "Alberta" instead of "AB")
+  - Each state displays its shop count in parentheses (e.g., "California (45)")
+  - **Canada Toggle**: Quick checkbox at the top to show/hide all Canadian provinces at once
+    - Displays total count of Canadian shops
+    - Makes it easy to focus on US-only locations by unchecking Canada
+  - All regions selected by default, uncheck to hide rows from those locations

 **Editing Features:**
 - **Phone Numbers**: Clickable with phone icon (📞) to trigger calls on compatible devices - opens call/email logging popup with sales summary